jantonioruiz/Deep-Double-Descent/README.md

 ├── experiments/                            # Experiment scripts and Jupyter notebooks for analysis and testing │   ├── PlotNGPUresults                     # Jupyter notebook to plot results from NGPU experiments
 │   ├── Polynomial_approximation_(OLS_GD)   # Jupyter notebook for polynomial regression approximation (OLS + GD)
-│   └── script                              # Shell script to launch neural network experiments ├── results/                                # Results obtained from experiments (processed on NGPU)
+│   └── script                              # Shell script to launch neural network experiments ├── img/                                    # Images used in the README for documentation purposes ├── results/                                # Results obtained from experiments (processed on NGPU)
 ├── src/                                    # Project source code for neural networks │   ├── main/                               # Main fucntion to execute the training process